 - Je ne me consolerai jamais

-Mixed vocals and instrumentals in a timeless Eastern Mediterranean vein in a discreetly mournful vein.
+Mixed vocals and instrumentals in a timeless, discreetly mournful Eastern Mediterranean vein.
 Music to bring a world to its senses.
 Is anyone listening?